-- 39% of users stop engaging with a specific platform (website, mobile app, tablet, etc.) if the images do not load or the loading takes way too much time
+- 39% of users stop engaging with a specific platform (website, mobile app, tablet, etc.) if the images do not load or the loading takes way too much time.

-- After one bad experience on a website, 88% of the visitors will be less likely to return
+- After one bad experience on a website, 88% of the visitors will be less likely to return.

-- When it comes to mobile user behavior, they are 5 times more likely to give up on a task if the website is not mobile responsive
+- When it comes to mobile user behavior, they are 5 times more likely to give up on a task if the website is not mobile responsive.

-- In 2018, more than 21% of mobile apps were only used once
+- As Statista states, in 2018, more than 21% of mobile apps were only used once.

-These numbers should more than suffice to understand the importance of user experience through any digital outlet an organization owns – web, mobile, social media, etc. In the modern-day technological arena, designers and product managers invest a lot of time and effort in the overall app user experience.
+These numbers should more than sufficient to understand the importance of user experience of any digital outlet an organization owns – web, mobile, social media, etc. In the modern-day technological arena, designers and product managers invest a lot of time and effort in the overall app user experience.

 However, when we talk about covering a larger segment of users from different demographics, locations, app behavior patterns, preferences, etc., then it surely becomes a big challenge for organizations to strategize the whole UX processes effectively.

 The HEART metrics framework is specifically designed to measure the quality of user experience and assist UX teams to gauge the impact of UX changes.